yuceelege/cheap-electronic-finder/README.md

 # cheap-electronic-finder (BETA)
-This program analyses some of the most common electronic component stores in Turkey and offers the most suitable products.
+This program analyses some of the most popular electronic component stores in Turkey and offers the most suitable products.

 ## Prerequisite Libraries
 -Tkinter <br/>